Kairoproto/cnb-exchange-rate-vi/PRD.md

   - Switch component for toggle controls in preferences and settings
   - Progress component for visual indicators in heatmap list view
   - Tooltip component for detailed information on hover in heatmap
+  - Avatar component for user profile pictures in collaboration features
+  - Video element for displaying video call streams with autoPlay and playsInline attributes
 - **Customizations**:
   - Custom table styling with alternating row backgrounds for easier scanning
   - Monospace font override for numeric columns